AaltoSciComp/scicomp-docs/aalto/linux.rst

 Triton
 ~~~~~~

-Triton is not a main part of the CS computers, but is heavily used by CS
+Triton is not a main part of the department computers, but is heavily used by
 researchers.
 You should see the main documentation at the Triton user
 guide, but for convenience some is reproduced here.